TheCodeForge/AltHammer/README.md

 # Minis
 AltHammer is designed to be played using your existing collection of WarHammer 40,000 miniatures.

+# Lore
+AltHammer lore is 100% original, and is in no way derivative.

+Humanity is a galaxy-spanning empire, beset on all sides by aliens, abominents, blasphemers, and seditionists.

+Forget the promise of science, for so much has been lost.
+Forget the power of technology, for in the dark grim future, there is only battle.
+There is no peace in the galaxy, only an eternity of carnage and slaughter, and the laughter of thirsting gods.

 # Why use AltHammer over official 40K rules?
 Simple:
 1. Free: Unlike Games Workshop's official published rules, AltHammer rules are, and will always be, 100% free to use.